-PSE's regulatory requirements and operational needs require the investment of substantial capital in 2021 and future years.
+PSE's regulatory requirements and operational needs require the investment of substantial capital in 2022 and future years.
 As PSE intends to seek recovery of these investments through the regulatory process, its financial results depend heavily upon outcomes from that process.
 The rates that PSE is allowed to charge for its services influence its financial condition, results of operations and liquidity.
 PSE is highly regulated and the rates that it charges its retail customers are approved by the Washington Commission.
 The Washington Commission has traditionally required these rates be determined based, to a large extent, on historic test year costs plus weather normalized assumptions about hydroelectric conditions and power costs in the relevant rate year.
 Incremental customer growth and sales typically have not provided sufficient revenue to cover general cost increases over time due to the combined effects of regulatory lag and attrition.
-Absent a resolution for the impact of lag and attrition, the Company will need to seek rate relief through a rate case on a regular and frequent basis in the foreseeable future.
-In addition, the Washington Commission determines whether the Company's expenses and capital investments are reasonable and prudent for the provision of cost-effective, reliable and safe electric and natural gas service.
+Absent a resolution for the impact of lag and attrition, the Company will need to seek rate relief through a rate case with the Washington Commission.
+The Washington Commission determines whether the Company's expenses and capital investments are reasonable and prudent for the provision of cost-effective, reliable and safe electric and natural gas service.
 If the Washington Commission determines that a capital investment is not reasonable or prudent, the costs (including return on any resulting rate base) related to such capital investment may be disallowed, partially or entirely, and not recovered in rates.